Lifestyle Considerations for Women with PMOS (formerly PCOS): An Ayurvedic Perspective

 - Meditation to support emotional balance

-What makes Ayurveda unique is its holistic perspective.
-Rather than focusing solely on symptoms, Ayurvedic care addresses:
+What sets Ayurveda apart is that it treats the whole person.
+Rather than focusing on symptoms alone, Ayurvedic care addresses:

 - Physical health